Ely Calil

 Ely Calil (8 December 1945 – 28 May 2018) was a Lebanese businessman holding British citizenship.
 He was one of the richest men in Britain; The Sunday Times Magazine estimated his wealth in 2010 to be around £350 million.

 Life

 His ancestry can be traced back to 1920s or 30s when his family set up their home in Turkey after leaving Lebanon, but then returned to Lebanon after Atatürk's policies discriminating against Christians.
 Before he was born, his family set up an oil mill for groundnut processing in Lebanon in 1941.
-His father, George Khalil, died in 1970, leaving behind two sons, him [Ely] and Bernard, and was said to have bequeathed £20 million to Ely.
+His father, George Khalil, died in 1970, leaving behind two sons, Ely and Bernard, and was said to have bequeathed £20 million to Ely.

 Allegations

 In 2002, Calil was arrested in Paris in connection with the Elf Aquitaine scandal but was released on appeal.

-In 2004 Calil was alleged to be part in the failed coup d'état in Equatorial Guinea and was sought by courts both in Equatorial Guinea and South Africa.
+In 2004, Calil was alleged to be part in the failed coup d'état in Equatorial Guinea and was sought by courts both in Equatorial Guinea and South Africa.
 In September 2004, he was sued by the Equatorial Guinean government for allegedly having raised $750 000 to finance the plot.